Once you've gotten your program open and have done some work, you'll no doubt be interested in saving the results!

 Saving to the hard drive is the same as to a removable disk except for inserting and removing the disk.

 Error messages are not always correct!
 Sometimes the computer will tell you that the disk has not been formatted and ask "Do you want to format it now?"
 Be careful!
-Try the device in another port on the computer or on a different computer first.
+Try the device in another port on the computer or on a different computer before you format it.
 When flash drives are removed incorrectly, the computer may not recognize a new device on that port at all.
 Do not reformat the disk unless you are sure you won't be losing anything important.
 The problem might be with the computer and not with your device at all.
 Don't forget that reformatting will erase all the data.

 If the file is new or you chose Save As, you'll get a dialog box where you enter the file's name.